top of page

 • Plant-Based Foods: Alongside animal prey, these ants partake in plant-based sustenance.
 Their food intake is topped up with fruits, grains, nuts, an array of seeds, and occasionally, pieces of tree bark.
 This amalgamation of carnivorous and herbivorous behaviour emphasises their adaptability in diverse habitats.

-• Alternatives: Best Ants UK Protein jelly is the best possible substitution for life food.
+• Alternatives: Best Ants UK Protein jelly is the best possible substitution for live food.

 Foraging Techniques and Strategies: